 A current, valid unrestricted US driver’s license and passport (or passport eligibility).

 Required: Bachelor’s degree.
-A minimum of 2 years in admission recruitment or events or related experience.
+A minimum of 2 years in admission recruitment or related experience.

 As the first of the Seven Sisters, the female equivalent of the once predominantly male Ivy League, Mount Holyoke established higher education for women as a serious endeavor.
 Our long, distinguished history of educating leaders arises from a powerful combination of: academic excellence in a global learning environment; a tight-knit, diverse, and international community; a worldwide network of influential alumnae; the conviction that women can and should make a difference in the world.